Do's and Don'ts for High School Juniors

 Do: Attend College Fairs

 College Fairs are one of the easiest ways to learn about many colleges at once, connect with admissions reps, and even get tips on applying to college.
-The National Association of College Admissions Counselors (NACAC) holds several college fairs throughout the year--free of charge.
-During COVID, these have been virtual.
+The National Association of College Admissions Counselors (NACAC) holds several college fairs throughout the year -- free of charge.
+During COVID, these fairs were held virtually.
+Now students can attend them in person or online.
 Your high school may also hold college fairs.

 Don’t: Ignore the PSAT, SAT or ACT